[R.O. 2011 § 630.010; R.O. 2010 § 630.010; Ord. No. 1020 § 1, 4-20-2009; Ord. No. 1131 § 1, 10-16-2012; Ord. No. 1243, 6-23-2017]

 The purpose of the loan shall be to establish or expand a business within the City of Owensville.
 Consequently, the activity and location of the business must be within the City of Owensville and comply with all other existing City ordinances.

-The private to MODAG funds ratio may not be less than 2.5 to 1 unless otherwise determined by the Board of Aldermen.
+The private to MODAG funds ratio may not be less than two and five-tenths to one (2.5:1) unless otherwise determined by the Board of Aldermen.
 The MODAG loan can be no lower than second in terms of lien priority.

 MODAG funds must be used in the least amount needed to gain any private commitment of funds necessary.

-The applicant must pay a two hundred fifty dollar ($250.00) non-refundable loan processing fee plus all attorney and recording fees established by the MODAG Loan Review Committee.
+The applicant must pay a non-refundable loan processing fee of two hundred fifty dollars ($250.00) plus all attorney and recording fees established by the MODAG Loan Review Committee.

 MODAG payments will be due on the date outlined in the promissory note.
 Payment will become delinquent after fifteen (15) days from the date outlined in the promissory note and a ten percent (10%) penalty will be charged on payments received after the required due date.